Projects per year

-Siglec-15 is a conserved sialic acid-binding Ig-like lectin expressed on osteoclast progenitors that plays an important role in osteoclast development and function.
+Siglec-15 is a conserved sialic acid-binding Ig-like lectin expressed on osteoclast progenitors, which plays an important role in osteoclast development and function.
 It is also expressed by tumor-associated macrophages and by some tumors, where it is thought to contribute to the immunosuppressive microenvironment.
 It was shown previously that engagement of macrophage-expressed Siglec-15 with tumor cells expressing its ligand, sialyl Tn (sTn), triggered production of TGF-β.
 In the present study, we have further investigated the interaction between Siglec-15 and sTn on tumor cells and its functional consequences.
 Based on binding assays with lung and breast cancer cell lines and glycan-modified cells, we failed to see evidence for recognition of sTn by Siglec-15.
 However, using a microarray of diverse, structurally defined glycans, we show that Siglec-15 binds with higher avidity to sialylated glycans other than sTn or related antigen sequences.
-In addition, we were unable to demonstrate enhanced TGF-β secretion following co-culture of Siglec-15-expressing monocytic cells lines with tumor cells expressing sTn, or following Siglec-15 cross-linking with monoclonal antibodies.
+In addition, we were unable to demonstrate enhanced TGF-β secretion following co-culture of Siglec-15-expressing monocytic cell lines with tumor cells expressing sTn or following Siglec-15 cross-linking with monoclonal antibodies.
 However, we did observe activation of the SYK/MAPK signaling pathway following antibody cross-linking of Siglec-15 that may modulate the functional activity of macrophages.

 FingerprintDive into the research topics of 'Siglec-15 recognition of sialoglycans on tumor cell lines can occur independently of sialyl Tn antigen expression'.
 Together they form a unique fingerprint.

 Molecular Dissection of Siglec-Mediated Regulation of Neutrophil Inflammatory Responses (Senior Investigator Award)